 To achieve this there are local clients for Windows, mac OS, and Linux, plus there are also secure browser plugins for Chrome and Firefox.
-Apps are available for iOS, Android, Windows Phone, and even Blackberry.
+Apps are available for iOS, Android and even Blackberry.

 Sharing is easy with other members of Mega, behaving in much the same way as Google Drive and OneDrive, by allowing you to send an invitation to a friend and set the level of actions they can complete (view, edit, etc.) You can also send links to non-Mega users, but this involves also privately sending them an encryption key so they can access the files.

 There are also a few secure communications features: video chat, voice calling, email and IM.
-These are encrypted end-to-end, making them more private than Skype or Google Hangouts.
+These are encrypted end-to-end as well.

-With its generous free account, fast service, cross platform appeal, and highly secure nature, Mega is a very good choice for most people looking for an online storage solution.
+With its generous free account, fast service, cross platform appeal, and highly secure nature, Mega is a very good choice for most people looking for an online storage solution with masses of space.